sarahjones123/nGenue_docs/docs/etrm/index.md

 **Key wholesale processes supported by nGenue's ETRM include**:

 * **Trading**: Facilitates the buying and selling of natural gas in wholesale markets.
-* **Contract Management**: Manages long-term and short-term contracts with suppliers, buyers, and transporters.
+* **Contract management**: Manages long-term and short-term contracts with suppliers, buyers, and transporters.
-* **Transportation Logistics**: Optimizes pipeline scheduling, nominations, and storage.
+* **Transportation logistics**: Optimizes pipeline scheduling, nominations, and storage.
-* **Risk Assessment**: Monitors price volatility, credit exposure, and operational risks.
+* **Risk assessment**: Monitors price volatility, credit exposure, and operational risks.
-* **Regulatory Compliance**: Ensures adherence to industry standards and legal requirements.
+* **Regulatory compliance**: Ensures adherence to industry standards and legal requirements.
 ![nGenue_ETRM](./images/nGenue_etrm.png)

 ## ETRM Workflow

-Let's understand the workflow of ETRM in nGenue through below plantuml diagram:
+Let's understand the workflow of ETRM in nGenue through below flow diagram:

 <!-- This is commented out.
 ### Workflow 1